umair-cd/beer-browser/README.md

-# Browse Beer Styles and Save Your Favorite
+# Browse Beers and Save Your Favorite

 ## *Getting Started*
 Start off by forking this repository into your own github profile.
 What you will specifically build out is detailed below.
-Commit often as you complete tasks.
+Commit often, as you complete tasks.

 ## *Brief*